Is home insurance cheaper for over 50s?

 Besides the discounts, there are other benefits to over 50s home insurance.
 Some of these might include:

-A wider choice of cover, thanks to specialist insurers who may have cover options for over 50s that standard home insurers might not have.
+- A wider choice of cover, thanks to specialist insurers who might have cover options for over 50s that standard home insurers might not have

-Higher levels of cover for both your buildings and contents insurance.
+- Higher levels of cover for both buildings and contents insurance.
 For example, you could get a ‘new for old’ policy included at standard.
-So, if your old washing machine packs up, you could get a new one through your contents insurance policy.
-The same applies for your buildings insurance policy: if your home was damaged it’s likely you’d get full cover for it with an over 50s policy.
+So, if your old washing machine packs up, you could get a new one

 What add-ons are available with a over 50s home insurance policy?